Gore Vidal: Personal life

+Relationships

-In the multi-volume memoir The Diary of Anaïs Nin (1931–74), Anaïs Nin said she had a love affair with Vidal, who denied it in his memoir Palimpsest (1995).
-In her 2013 article "Gore Vidal's Secret, Unpublished Love Letter to Anaïs Nin", Kim Krizan said she found an unpublished love letter from Vidal to Nin that contradicts his denial.
+In her multi-volume memoir The Diary of Anaïs Nin, Anaïs Nin said she had had a love affair with Vidal, who denied it in his memoir Palimpsest (1995).
+In the 2013 article "Gore Vidal's Secret, Unpublished Love Letter to Anaïs Nin", writer Kim Krizan said she found an unpublished love letter from Vidal to Nin that contradicts his denial.
 Krizan said she found the letter while researching Mirages, the latest volume of Nin's uncensored diary, to which Krizan wrote the foreword.
-Vidal cruised the streets and bars of New York City and other locales and wrote in his memoir that by age 25 he had had more than a thousand sexual encounters.
-He also said that he had an intermittent romance with actress Diana Lynn and alluded to possibly having fathered a daughter.
-He was briefly engaged to Joanne Woodward before she married Paul Newman; after marrying, they briefly shared a house with Vidal in Los Angeles.

-Vidal enjoyed telling his sexual exploits to friends.
+Vidal cruised streets and bars in New York City and elsewhere and wrote in his memoir that by age 25 he had had more than 1,000 sexual encounters.
+He also said he had an intermittent romance with actress Diana Lynn and alluded to possibly having fathered a daughter.
+Vidal enjoyed telling friends about his sexual exploits.
 He claimed to have slept with Fred Astaire when he first moved to Hollywood and also with Dennis Hopper.

-In 1950, Vidal met Howard Austen, who became his romantic partner for the next 53 years, until Austen's death.
-He said the secret to his long relationship with Austen was that they did not have sex with each other: "It's easy to sustain a relationship when sex plays no part, and impossible, I have observed, when it does."
-In Celebrity: The Advocate Interviews (1995), by Judy Wiedner, Vidal said that he refused to call himself "gay" because he was not an adjective, adding, "to be categorized is, simply, to be enslaved.
-Watch out.
-I have never thought of myself as a victim ...
-I've said—a thousand times?—in print and on TV that everyone is bisexual."

-Vidal lived at various times in Italy and in the United States.
-In 2003, as his health began to fail, he sold his Italian villa La Rondinaia (The Swallow's Nest) on the Amalfi Coast in the province of Salerno and he and Austen returned to live in their 1929 villa in Outpost Estates, Los Angeles.
-Austen died in November 2003, and in February 2005 his remains were reburied at Rock Creek Cemetery in Washington, D.C., in a joint grave plot Vidal had purchased for himself and Austen.
+Vidal was briefly engaged to Joanne Woodward before she married Paul Newman; after marrying, they briefly shared a house with Vidal in Los Angeles.

+On Labor Day 1950, Vidal met Howard Austen at the Everard Baths in New York City.
+Austen soon moved in with Vidal and assumed responsibility for many of his personal and business affairs.
+Although the two maintained separate bedrooms and had "separate interests" sexually, they remained devoted companions until Austen's death more than 50 years later.
+Vidal attributed the longevity of their relationship to the absence of sex, remarking, "It's easy to sustain a relationship when sex plays no part, and impossible, I have observed, when it does."
+Austen died from a brain tumor in September 2003.
+In February 2005, his remains were reinterred at Rock Creek Cemetery in Washington, D.C., in a shared grave plot that Vidal had purchased for both of them.